StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/count.md

 ## Return value

 Returns a numeric value.
 If no rows can be found, 0 is returned.
-This function skips NULL values.
+This function ignores NULL values.

 ## Examples